Welcome to The Ephemera Society Website

 Online Exhibition

-of trade unions and working life from the 19th century to the current day and now part of
+This exhibition commemorates the 150th anniversary of the Trades Union Congress through exploring the extraordinary holdings of the TUC Library Collections a centre for the study of trade unions and working life from the 19th century to the current day and now part of the Special Collections at London Metropolitan University.

-printed, manuscript and visual resources to explore the work and policies of the TUC since
+The exhibition uses the Library s printed, manuscript and visual resources to explore the work and policies of the TUC since its foundation in 1868.

 View Exhibition